Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

    - In the **Delegated permissions** section, ensure that the right permissions are checked: **access_as_user**.
 Use the search box if necessary.
    - Select the **Add permissions** button

 > Important.
-Even if you declared the permission in the application registration to be (middletier)/**access_as_user**, in the code, you will need to acquire a token for (middletier)/**.default** in order to let the user consent to the downstream API (Graph) as well as the TodoListService
+Even if you declared the permission in the application registration to be (middletier)/**access_as_user**, in the code, you will need to acquire a token for (middletier)/**.default** in order to let the user consent to the downstream API (Graph) as well as the TodoListService.
+See [Configure the TodoListClient C# project](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/blob/master/2.%20Web%20API%20now%20calls%20Microsoft%20Graph/README.md#configure-the-todolistclient-c-project) below

 #### Register the client app as an authorized client application for the Web API